Lavender: History and How To Grow It

 Perennial Species

 Cross-pollination among the species and varieties gives rise to more variation.
 Cuttings taken from desirable plants (asexual or vegetative propagation), however, assure the grower that all the young cloned plants will look the same.
-Many newer cultivars are under plant patent protection, and may not be propagated without authorization from the patent holder.
+Many newer cultivars are under plant patent protection and may not be propagated and sold without authorization from the patent holder.

 Their common names also vary widely.
 The English types are well-defined, but when it comes to French or fringed, Greek, Italian, or Spanish, there doesn’t seem to be universally accepted agreement concerning the species they’re assigned to.
 When shopping for plants, refer to the name of the cultivar (‘Hidcote’, ‘Provence’, etc.) to avoid confusion.